 Benchmarking shade in NSW playgrounds

-The Cancer Institute NSW has pledged to champion the role of trees and shade in preventing skin cancer and is undertaking research to benchmark shade in NSW playgrounds.
+The Cancer Institute NSW has pledged to champion the role of trees and shade in preventing skin cancer and is undertaking a project to benchmark shade in NSW playgrounds.

 High sun exposure in the first 10 years of life more than doubles the risk of developing melanoma skin cancer.